 Simply put, we tend to like people that are like us.
 In addition to making performance reviews tricky, similar-to-me bias can make your workplace feel less inclusive and may even affect how diverse the overall makeup of the organization is.

-Example of similar-to-me bias.
 Imagine there is a manager that attended a top-ranked school that they loved.
-When conducting a performance review for someone who went to the same top-ranked school, the manager may rate them higher because of their inflated impression of the school and people who graduated from that school.
+When conducting a performance appraisal for someone who went to the same top-ranked school, the manager may rate them higher because of their inflated impression of the school and those who graduated from that school.

-Prevention strategy.
-Reduce the effect of similar-to-me-bias by requiring specificity in manager’s assessments.
+Reduce the effect of similar-to-me-bias by requiring specificity in managers’ assessments.
 In three separate studies, Yale researchers found that when you first agree to the criteria used in an assessment and then you make the evaluation, you are less likely to rely on stereotypes, and your assessments are less biased.

 7. Idiosyncratic rater bias